polkascan/py-substrate-metadata-docs/docs/zeitgeist/neoswaps.md

 batch transaction is very useful here.

 If the LP withdraws all pool shares that exist, then the pool is afterwards destroyed.
 A new pool can be deployed at any time, provided that the market is still open.
+If there are funds left in the pool account (this can happen due to exit fees), the remaining funds are destroyed.

 The LP is not allowed to leave a positive but small amount liquidity in the pool.
 If the liquidity parameter drops below a certain threshold, the transaction will fail.
 The only